PTSMC Developing Our Next Leaders

 - Lower Extremity

-Clinical mentorship is the backbone of all physical therapy residency and fellowship programs.
-It helps clinicians with their clinical reasoning process, improved clinical pattern recognition and allows clinicians to become more efficient and effective faster than clinicians who have not received this training.
+The mentorship support helps clinicians with their clinical reasoning process, improves clinical pattern recognition and allows clinicians to become more confident, efficient and effective faster than clinicians who have not received this training.
 Additionally, supplemental to the program, clinicians participate in a monthly case discussion and journal club.